happyjimbo/Cpp-Shooty-McShootface/README.md

 - `constexpr functions` Remove or modify as needed.

 Code Highlights:

-- **Memory Management**: Deliberate mixture of smart and raw pointers with RAII (Resource Acquisition Is Initialization) in mind.
-Initially relied more on `shared_ptr` and `unique_ptr`, but opted to mostly focus on raw pointers in certain areas to manage memory manually.
+- **Memory Management**: A deliberate mixture of smart and raw pointers is used, with RAII (Resource Acquisition Is Initialization) principles in mind.
+Raw pointers are used in performance-critical areas like the object pool, while smart pointers are used in areas like Game and StateHandler for automatic memory management.
 - **Template-Based Object Pool**: Efficient managedment of game objects.
 - **Visual Effects**: Parallax scrolling for ground and clouds.
 - **Animation**: Sprite sheet for frame-based animations.